What is Computershare?

 managed by Computershare.

-Since Computershare is a stock transfer agent, their role is simply to keep the corporate shareholder records, acting
+Since Computershare is a stock transfer agent, their role is to maintain the company's shareholder records, acting

 usually on a quarterly basis.
 This payment is given to the shareholder regardless if the stock rises or falls.
 With a DRIP, the shareholder also has